ashleyradford/nba-jupyter-dashboard/README.md

 ## Running the Code

 To run the setup and analysis parts simply download `widgets_presentations.ipynb` and/or `shooting_patterns.ipynb` and run via Jupyter Notebook.
 To run the dashboard download `nba_jupyter_dash.ipynb` and run the file.
-Switch to dashboard view (once again, only availabele with [this](https://github.com/jupyter/dashboards) and the dashboard will be ready for use for however long and however many selections.
+Switch to dashboard view (possible with this [download](https://github.com/jupyter/dashboards)), and the dashboard will be ready for your use for however long and however many selections.
 Enjoy :)

 ## Future work